How AB 1482, or Statewide Rent Control, Impacts California Single-Family Rentals

-Alex: To finish my point, you can bypass this by having a specific provision with a release but then exempt you?
+Alex: To finish my point, you can bypass this by having a specific provision with a release?

 Giles: Assuming you qualify for extra threshold.

-Alex: Which we're going to talk about in this next episode.
-So, but for now, let's get to the basics.
+Alex: Which we're going to talk about in the next episode.
+But for now, let's get to the basics.